 Your final paper will combine all of the work you have done in the course.
-It will include your notes on field work, your rationale for choosing your neighbourhood site, your data sources and analysis, and notes on the relevant literature as supplementary material (appendices).
-The main text will model a sociological article, with an abstract, introduction, literature review, methods, findings, and discussion section.
+The main text will model a sociological article, with an abstract, introduction, historical context on your neighbourhood, literature review, methods, findings, and discussion section.
 On the whole, the paper should be developed to contribute to sociological understandings of gentrification and consumption.
 The final paper will be a minimum of 14 pages double-spaced and a maximum of 20 pages double-spaced (including references).
-You will also submit all of your original work as appendices.
+You will also submit additional pictures, tables, and charts, as appendices.